mkht/TemplateMatching/README.md

 The template image found in the target image.
 The coordinate of the image is `(x=720, y=101)`.
-Similarity is `0.9999997`, it's nearly equal `1`. that indicates complete match.
+Similarity is `0.9999997`, it's nearly equal `1`. that indicates perfect match.

 ----
 ## License